 We emphasize that this research is at a very preliminary stage.
 Our results suggest that takeup of Part D was indeed very high with fewer than 10% of seniors left without coverage, and driven primarily by economic considerations - in particular, those with higher use of prescription drugs or worse self-reported health in 2004 were more likely to sign up for Part D, all else equal.
-Respondents' stated reasons for declining Part D also suggest that people knew what they were doing and that confusion was not a significant factor keeping potential beneficiaries out of Part D. Consistent with other reports about the subsidy program, our analysis of subsidy applications paints a somewhat different picture, although as noted above our analysis is limited somewhat by missing data and by apparent underreporting of subsidy and that many subsidy-eligible respondents were not aware of the subsidy, in spite of significant outreach efforts by SSA, and despite their participation in Part D.
+Respondents' stated reasons for declining Part D also suggest that people knew what they were doing and that confusion was not a significant factor keeping potential beneficiaries out of Part D. Consistent with other reports about the subsidy program, our analysis of subsidy applications paints a somewhat different picture, although as noted above our analysis is limited somewhat by missing data and by apparent underreporting of subsidy participation.
+The available data suggest that few respondents applied for the subsidy and that many subsidy-eligible respondents were not aware of the subsidy, in spite of significant outreach efforts by SSA, and despite their participation in Part D.

-9 Note that this table treats Medicaid enrollees' responses about difficulty of the enrollment decision at face value even though in theory all of them should have been automatically enrolled in the program.
+&lt;sup>9 Note that this table treats Medicaid enrollees' responses about difficulty of the enrollment decision at face value even though in theory all of them should have been automatically enrolled in the program.
 Medicaid respondents were only asked about difficulty/confidence if they did not report having been automatically enrolled.